Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

-# Display scenes in augmented reality
+# Display scenes in Augmented Reality

 Augmented reality experiences are designed to "augment" the physical world with virtual content that respects real world scale, position, and orientation of a device.
 In the case of AR in the Kotlin Toolkit, a SceneView displays 3D geographic data as virtual content on top of a camera feed which represents the real, physical world.